ankorstore/yokai/worker/README.md

 ### Logging

+You can use the [CtxLogger()](context.go) function to retrieve the contextual [log.Logger](https://github.com/ankorstore/yokai/tree/main/log) from your workers, and emit correlated logs.

 The workers executions are logged, with the following fields added automatically to each log records:

 - `worker`: worker name